dashjoin/platform/README.md

 * database: database to run the query on
 * query: query to run
 * arguments: optional expression resulting in query arguments
+* graph: specifies whether the query is a graph query

 ##### text